 Although Verena only mentioned briefly that she has celiac disease and doesn’t need any bread (she always takes her own gluten-free bread along on her travels) Michelle made some gluten-free coconut/banana pancakes especially for her !

 Wow.
 Today we have a real breakfast and not just cookies!
-If the Danes we met on our Mexico trip could see us now !
+I wonder what the Danish couple we met in Guatemala would say if they could see us now !

 At some point Gary, Michelle’s husband, joins us and we get plenty of information about Baños, our next destination.
 Awesome!
 Because we have not really planned anything in advance.
 Since he also knows some hostels in the city he suggests us a few – we have a brief look at them on booking.com and decide quite quickly for one: Gary makes a short call and we have a confirmation for our next accommodation – perfect!
 Also at a reasonable price .